sharpliner/sharpliner/eng/DocsGenerator/README.template.md

 ## Sharpliner features

-Apart from the obvious benefits of using static type language with IDE support, not having to have to deal with indentation problems ever again, being able to split the code easily or the ability to generate YAML programatically, there are several other benefits of using Sharpliner.
+Apart from the obvious benefits of using a static type language with IDE support, not having to have to deal with indentation problems ever again, being able to split the code easily or the ability to generate YAML programmatically, there are several other benefits of using Sharpliner.

 ### Intellisense

-One of the best things when using Sharpliner is that you won't have to go the YAML reference every time you're adding a new piece of your pipeline.
+One of the best things when using Sharpliner is that you won't have to go to the YAML reference every time you're adding a new piece of your pipeline.
-Having everything strongly typed will make your IDE give you hints all the way!
+Having everything strongly typed will allow your IDE to give you hints all the way!

 ![Example intellisense for pipeline variables](https://raw.githubusercontent.com/sharpliner/sharpliner/main/docs/images/variables-intellisense.png)